dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ## CHANGELOG

-2020.03.26
+2020.04.01
-  - Adjust mixed-mode inheritance rules to express a consolidated model where legacy types prevail in some additional cases.
+  - Adjust mixed-mode inheritance rules to express a consolidated model where legacy types prevail in some additional cases; also state that mitigated interfaces are used for dynamic instance checks as well as for static subtype checks.

 2020.03.05
   - Update grammar for null aware subscript.